Warunoyari/Mugen11A4LuaHack/README.md

 How to Import:
 Put StreamElua, StreamElua2, and LoadLua11A4.bin in your character folder
 Copy/Paste or Merge Supernull with existing Supernull folders (This uses my edits with Label Pointers for ASM file editing)
-Must be same location as Def file (No guarantees if you place DEF file in weird location.)
+**Must be same location as Def file (No guarantees if you place DEF file in weird location.)**
-LoadLua11A4.asm and LuaDoFile are for source code thus not required.
+*LoadLua11A4.asm and LuaDoFile are for source code thus not required.*
+*The original elua file with pointers is included for reference*

 StreamElua sets up the code to run StreamElua2
 This file is for setting up the info pointer required to use LuaFile and also for custom code